 This shows where the viaduct crossed Ravensbridge Drive at its junction with Saint Margaret’s Way, behind the photographer (the layout of roads around here was completely changed in the 1960s/70s).
-Leicester Central Station is about three quarters of a mile to the south (on the left) and the viaduct continued for another 100 yards north, now replaced by the Volvo showrooms.
-Note the van sales offices based in a couple of arches of the viaduct.
+Leicester Central Station is about three quarters of a mile to the south (on the left) and the viaduct continued for another 100 yards north, now replaced by the car showrooms.
+Note the van sales offices based in an arch of the viaduct.

 View of the end of the viaduct from Abbey Gate towards Saint Margaret’s Way.
-This is looking in the complete opposite direction to the photograph above The glass windows of the Volvo showrooms can be see on the far left.
-Then there is the van sales area, based on one remaining arch of the viaduct in the centre.
-The section of the viaduct which can just be seen on the right was demolished in October 2004, as shown below.
+This is looking in the complete opposite direction to the photograph above.
+The roof of the car showroom can be see on the far left, then there is the van sales area, based on one remaining arch of the viaduct in the centre.
+The section of the viaduct which continued southwards on the right was demolished in October 2004, as shown below.

 Looking south, the length of the north viaduct from here to the river has been demolished.
 For many years this was the site of a caravan sales but in 2015 this had relocated away.
 The end of the viaduct which is visible is across the River Soar, see below and still has a signal post in place.